Callum Roberts (footballer): Blyth Spartans

-Roberts joined Blyth Spartans A.F.C. initially a non-contract basis in August 2019.
+Roberts joined Blyth Spartans A.F.C. initially on a non-contract basis in August 2019.
 An impressive form saw him score nine goals in nine games.
 This included hat-tricks against Curzon Ashton F.C. during FA Cup qualifying and also against AFC Telford United in the National League North.
 Roberts subsequently secured a contract with Spartans in October 2019 and went on to score a third hat-trick of the season the following month in a 4–4 draw away to Kettering Town F.C in a league tie.
 He would go on to score goals in back-back derby matches in the league against Gateshead F.C. during a festive double-header league ties where Spartans won 3–2 away on Boxing Day and drew 2–2 at home on New Year's Day.
 Roberts left Spartans later in January 2020 moving to Notts County F.C. for an undisclosed fee.